fairecasoimeme/ZiGate/Module Radio/Firmware/README.md

 # Version 3.0a

- * Change Max number controled device to 60
+ * Change max number controled devices to 60
- * Fix some Bugs
+ * Fix some bugs

 # Version 3.0